Low Range (Drink Driving) Prescribed Concentration Alcohol- Section 110 (3) of Road Transport Act 2013

 Low range drink driving is when your blood alcohol concentration is more 0.05grams or more, but less than 0.08 grams of alcohol in 210 litres of breath or 100 millilitres of blood.

-From 20 May 2019, NSW Police can now immediately suspend your driver’s licence if you commit a novice range drink driving offence.
-In the case of a first time committing a novice range offence, police have the power to issue you a penalty in the sum of $572 and impose an immediate 3 months licence suspension.
+From 20 May 2019, NSW Police can now immediately suspend your driver’s licence if you commit a low range drink driving offence.
+In the case of a first time committing a low range offence, police have the power to issue you a penalty in the sum of $572 and impose an immediate 3 months licence suspension.

 Your Options in Court